VaclavDedik/jboss-seam/src/test/ftest/readme.txt

 How To:
 ----------
 * Follow specific instructions for your OS
-* Set jboss.home in $SEAM_HOME/build.properties
-* Set tomcat.home in $SEAM_HOME/build.properties to be able to run tests on Tomcat (with JBoss Embedded)
 * Change to the $SEAM_HOME/src/test/ftest directory
+* Set jboss*.home properties in ftest.properties to point to your application server locations
+* Set tomcat.home in ftest.properties to be able to run tests on plain Tomcat
+* Set jboss-embedded.home in ftest.properties to be able to run tests on Tomcat (with JBoss Embedded)

   To run all the functional tests run:
-  * "ant testall" for JBoss AS
+  * "ant testall" for JBoss AS 5
+  * "ant testall.jboss4" for JBoss AS 4.2
   * "ant testall.jboss-embedded" for Tomcat + JBoss Embedded
   * "ant testall.tomcat6" for plain Tomcat6
   To run functional tests for single example run:
-  * "ant test -Dtest=example_name" for JBoss AS
+  * "ant test -Dtest=example_name" for JBoss AS 5
+  * "ant test.jboss4 -Dtest=example_name" for JBoss AS 4.2
   * "ant test.jboss-embedded -Dtest=example_name" for Tomcat + JBoss Embedded
   * "ant test.tomcat6 -Dtest=example_name" for Tomcat6

-* Note that testall suite is adjusted for JBoss AS 4.2
-* If you are testing examples on JBoss AS 5 you can use it but:
-  * jpa example tests will be skipped - you need to deploy example using "jboss5" target and run selenium.test in /src/test/ftest/examples/jpa
-  * after the testall suite run tests for jee5-booking example with "ant test -Dtest=jee5/booking" in /src/test/ftest

 Known Limitations:
 ---------------------
-* Only tested on Linux with Firefox
+* Only tested on Firefox and IE
-* jboss.home must be set in $SEAM_HOME/build.properties
 * Container must be started (preferably with nothing deployed)

 Windows Setup
 --------------
-TBD
+* Running testsuite on Firefox
+	* Install firefox browser
+	* Set selenium.browser property to *firefox or *firefoxproxy in ftest.properties
+* Running testsuite on Internet Explorer
+	* Set selenium.browser=*iexploreproxy in ftest.properties
+	* Set selenium.server.cmd.args= -singleWindow in ftest.properties - some tests are behaving unexpectedly in multiwindow mode on IE
+	* Set security and privacy levels to lowest possible and turn off pop-up blocker in Internet options -> Security -> Custom level

 Unix/Linux Setup
 -----------------